-- talking to parents about their child before they start in our school; - the teacher offers to visit all children in their home setting prior to them starting in Foundation 1: - · inviting all parents to a play session before they start in the Foundation 1 class; - · offering parents regular opportunities to talk about their child's progress and allowing free access to the children's 'Learning Journey' booklets; - encouraging parents to contribute to the child's 'Learning Journey' by bringing in 'just to let you know' stickers, photos or anything that the child has done at home to show their achievements.
+- talking to parents about their child before they start in our school; - the teacher offers to visit all children in their home setting prior to them starting in Foundation 1; - · inviting all parents to a play session before they start in the Caterpillars room; - · offering parents regular opportunities to talk about their child's progress and allowing free access to the children's 'Learning Journey' booklets; - encouraging parents to contribute to the child's 'Learning Journey' by bringing in 'just to let you know' stickers, photos or anything that the child has done at home to show their achievements.
 There is a formal meeting for parents each term at which the teacher and the parent discuss the child's progress in private with the teacher.
-Parents receive a report on their child's attainment and progress at the end of each school year; - · encouraging parents to talk to the child's teacher if there are any concerns; - arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Open afternoons, Class assemblies, Sports Day etc;
+Parents receive a report on their child's attainment and progress at the end of each school year; - encouraging parents to talk to the child's teacher if there are any concerns; - arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Open afternoons, Class assemblies, Sports Day etc;

 All staff involved with the EYFS aim to develop good relationships with all children, interacting positively with them and taking time to listen to them.
 At our school the EYFS teacher acts as a 'Key Person' to all children in EYFS, supported by the Teaching Assistant.
-In Foundation 1, again the EYFS teacher acts as a key person to all children.
+In the Caterpillars room the children are split into small key groups with a supportive adult.
 As we run our Foundation Stage classes together children build up good relationships with all staff and we ensure that there is continuity and coherence by sharing information about all of the children.
 There is a very smooth transition between the classes as the children are familiar with all of the classes and staff within foundation stage.